Mithqal Al-Fayez

-Early life
+Early life and children

-Mithqal Sattam Al-Fayez was born into the family of the leading shaykhs of the Bani Sakhr tribal confederacy around the year 1880.
-For two generations, his immediate family had led the confederacy, one of the largest and strongest nomadic tribal groups in the Syrian Desert.
-Mithqal's childhood was spent with the Kawakbeh family of the Ruwallah tribe, his mother's tribe, where he learned to ride and battle.
-He also adopted their accent and it stayed with him the rest of his life.
+Mithqal Sattam Al-Fayez was born into the family of the leading shaykhs of the Bani Sakhr tribal confederacy around the year 1885.
+By that point the tribe was already one of the largest and strongest nomadic tribal groups in the Syrian Desert, with an unbroken chain of leadership being passed down from father to son since his third great-grandfather Thiab bin Mohammad Al-Fayez in the 1760s.
+Due to his father Sattam bin Fendi's death in 1891, Mithqal's childhood was spent with the Kawakbeh family of the Ruwallah tribe, his mother's tribe, where he learned to ride and battle.
+He also adopted their accent and it stuck with him his whole life.
 Mithqal would only come back to the Bani Sakher around the year 1900, and the first written evidence of him was in 1906 when he was already a prominent Sheikh in the family at the age of 21.
+Like his grandfather Emir Fendi Al-Fayez, Mithqal would have 14 sons that had children of their own: Akef, Zayd, Talal, Tayil, Trad, Mohammad, Sultan, Mashour, Mansur, Sami, Ali, Nayif, Rakan, and Al Nashmi.
+He also had 7 daughters, most notably Al Sheikha Sultana.

 Rise to power

 Mithqal quickly made a name for himself as a leader of raids.
 His success in battle has quickly earned him a reputation which helped to provide him with the springboard to the position of leadership.

 Mithqal's elder brother, Fawwaz Al-Fayez, was the leader of the Bani Sakher before him, however a newspaper report from 1913 implies that the two shaykhs were acting as partners in the leadership of the Bani Sakhr under Ottoman patronage.
 By that time, they were generally known for their friendship with the government and faced internal opposition for that reason.

 Upon Fawwaz's death in the summer of 1917, Mithqal made a bid on becoming the next Sheikh of the Clan, however, Mithqal lost to his seventeen-year-old nephew, Mashour, Fawwaz's son.
 The tribal council preferred the young Mashhur, who was a graduate of a school in Damascus, to the illiterate Mithqal, even though the latter was more mature and experienced.
-Mithqal did not agree with his younger cousin taking the position, in return, he was given the title of Pasha by the sultan, and was the only Arabian Sheikh to ever get this title from the Ottomans.
+Mithqal did not agree with his younger cousin taking the position, in return, he was given the title of Pasha by Sultan Mehmed V, and was the last Arabian Sheikh to ever get this title from the Ottomans.

 After Mashour's death four years later in a tribal conflict, Mithqal was an uncontested choice for the title.